lsaravia/MetawebsAssembly/MetawebsAssembly.md

 1. Local food webs can be studied as the realisation of a sequence of colonising and extinction events, where a regional pool of species ---called the metaweb--- acts as a source for new species.
 Food webs are thus the result of assembly processes that are influenced by migration, habitat filtering, stochastic factors, and dynamical constraints.
 Therefore, we expect their structure to reflect the action of these influences.

-2. We compared the structure of real local food webs to (1) a metaweb, (2) randomly-constructed webs, and (3) webs resulting from a trophic assembly model.
+2. We compared the structure of empirical local food webs to (1) a metaweb, (2) randomly-constructed webs, and (3) webs resulting from a trophic assembly model.
 The assembly model had no population dynamic constraints, but simply required that consumer species have at least one prey present in the local web in order to colonise and remain extant.
 We compared global properties and network sub-structures---motifs---related to ecological stability, and topological roles that are node-level properties.
-We hypothesised that the structure of real food webs should differ from other webs in a way that reflected dynamical stability constraints.
+We hypothesised that the structure of empirical food webs should differ from other webs in a way that reflected dynamical stability constraints.
 Three data-sets were used: (1) the marine Antarctic metaweb, built using a dietary database; (2) the Weddell Sea local food web; and (3) the Potter Cove local food web.

 3. Contrary to our expectation, we found that, while most network global properties of real webs were different from random webs, there were almost no differences between real webs and those resulting from the assembly model.
 Further, while real webs showed different motif representations compared to the assembly model, these were not motifs associated with increased stability.
 Species' topological roles showed differences between the metaweb and local food webs that were not explained by the assembly model, suggesting that species in real webs are selected by habitat or dispersal limitations.

 4. Our results suggest that there is not a strong dynamical restriction upon food web structure that operates at local scales.
-Instead, the structure of local webs is inherited from the metaweb, implying that evolutionary processes acting on large temporal and spatial scales have a more important influence.
+Instead, the structure of local webs is inherited from the metaweb, implying that evolutionary processes acting on large temporal and spatial scales may have a more important influence.

 5. Recently, it has been found in competitive and mutualistic networks that structures that are often attributed as causes or consequences of ecological stability are probably a by-product of the assembly processes (i.e. spandrels).
 We extended these results to trophic networks suggesting that this could be a more general phenomenon.